elee05/8-puzzle-solver/README.md

 # 8-puzzle-solver
-Using state space search method, and heuristic function based on number and degree of displaced positions capable of solving most complex permutations with 31 optimal moves to solve
+Using state space search method, and heuristic function based on qunatity and degree of displaced positions capable of solving most complex permutations with 31 optimal moves to solve

 input puzzle permutation as '012345678' =                                                                                                                                                                        |0 1 2|